Post contains affiliate links. Please read my disclosure.

 - Baby Book (most hospitals give you footprint cards instead of stamping them on the baby book itself)

 Mamas, what am I missing?
+What did you pack in your hospital bag?
 I would love to know what your experience was and what you needed (or didn’t need) for your labor and delivery hospital bag.